BRIEF-Dasan Networks receives patent

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it receives patent on Dec.
-7, for virtual device network system
+* Says it received patent on Oct.
+25 in U.S., for method for protection switching in ethernet ring network

 Further company coverage: (Beijing Headline News)